-We designed these treatments based on a simple model where workers maximize utility from providing effort e.
-The worker i’s utility from working with employer j is given as;

-uij=F+si+1Giftρij+αijvj+peij-ceij

-Where F is the fixed payment from participating in the study, si is the intrinsic motivation of a worker from working, ρij is the reciprocity towards the employer when the worker is rewarded with the gift from the employer, αij is the altruism parameter which measures worker’s altruistic preference towards the employer given that employer earns vj from each unit of worker’s effort. p is the piece rate per unit of effort. ceij represents the cost of effort function.
-The data from piece rate treatments will allow us to estimate parameters of cost function and si.
-Altruism treatments will help backout altruism parameters separately for Black and White employers.
-Similarly, reciprocity treatments will enable us to backout reciprocity parameter for Black and White employers.
-We will also be able to calculate the welfare implications of discrimination in social preferences in our experimental setting once the parameters of model are estimated.
+The data from the piece-rate treatments will allow us to estimate parameters of cost function and si.
+Altruism and reciprocity treatments will help identify altruism and reciprocity parameters separately for Black and White employers.
+These will enable us to calculate the welfare implications of discrimination in our experimental setting.

-The data from the experiment will also allow us to calculate treatment effects as driven from the social preference towards each race.
-Our principal outcomes of interest are the effort provision of workers when facing a black employer, a white employer and a neutral employer.
-For example, the effort choices under Altruism treatments will give us the treatment effects for discrimination in altruism. i.e.
+The data we collect will also permit us to calculate treatment effects arising from the race-dependent social preferences of workers.
+For example, the worker effort choices under the Altruism treatments will identify the treatment effects for discrimination in altruism. i.e.

-Discrmination in Altruism=Effort|Altruism White-EffortAltruism Black
+Discrimination in Altruism=Effort|Altruism White-EffortAltruism Black

-Data from Altruism baseline treatment can further indicate whether the discrimination (if any) is driven by the in-group favoritism or out-group animosity.
+Data from the Altruism baseline treatment can further indicate whether the discrimination (if any) is driven by in-group favoritism or out-group animosity.

-We have performed an extensive power calculation for our experiment.
-We will recruit 50 Employers and 6,000 MTurk based Workers for our experiment (justification in the appended budget).
-The IRB for this project is being sought at Iowa State University.
+We have performed an extensive statistical power calculation for our experiment.
+We will need to recruit roughly 50 Employers and about 6,000 M-Turk based Workers for our experiment (more justification is in the appended budget).
+The IRB approval for this project is being sought from Iowa State University and is currently at the final stage pre-approval.
 This project will also be registered with the AEA RCT registry.

 Project’s relevance to the foundation’s programs and how it would contribute to RSF's mission to improve social and living conditions in the U.S.

 This project is directly related to the foundation’s program on “Behavioral Economics”.
-Our proposal takes an interdisciplinary approach by integrating tools from psychology and economics to understand one of the pressing issues concerning American society, namely, racial discrimination.
+We use insights from behavioral and experimental economics to shed light on a pressing issue in American society, namely, racial discrimination.
 RSF has played an instrumental role in anchoring research on issues concerning with race and ethnicity as well as behavioral economics.
 Much of this research has attempted to understand discrimination by employers towards workers.
 As opposed to the standard literature, our study is aimed to help understand whether workers exhibit differences in preferences depending on the race of their employer.
-These results may have far-reaching implications when it comes to understanding the so urces of employer discrimination and affirmative action policies.
+These results may have far-reaching implications when it comes to understanding the sources of employer discrimination and affirmative action policies.
+We use the scholarship from psychology to study discrimination which describes socialization and social norms as being the dominant drivers of discrimination.
+Influential work in psychology has demonstrated that social identity plays a key role in the process underlying prejudice.
+Our unobtrusive race revelation mechanism is based on a psychological finding that unconscious and unintentional forms of biases can lead people to behave in ways that are unrelated or even sometimes opposed to their explicit views or self-interest.
+This research will help provide evidence to these psychological mechanisms in the setting of the online labor market.
 Behavioral Economics and experimental methods provide us with interesting possibilities and paradigms in which data can be collected, which otherwise would not have been possible.
 The identification is also clean, thereby, making causal inference credible.
-The fact that we can use these tools not only to understand but also to ameliorate the social and living conditions of people in the US inspires us all the more to take up this research.
+The fact that we can use these tools not only to understand but also to ameliorate the social and living conditions of people in the US inspires us more to take up this research.

+References

 Ayalew, S., Manian, S., & Sheth, K. (2018).
 Discrimination from Below: Experimental Evidence on Female Leadership in Ethiopia.
 Mimeo, 1–37.

 Becker, G. S. (1957).
 The economics of discrimination.
 University of Chicago Press.